 In this paper, we present a detailed evaluation of the ED-2.2 model, with focus on the multiple processes that comprise the biophysical and biogeochemical cores.
-Formal optimization of model parameters was beyond the scope of this paper, although it has been previously carried out with earlier versions of ED-2 (e.g. Medvigy et al., 2009; Kim et al., 2012; Fer et al., 2018).
-Instead, we focused on thoroughly evaluating the model in the Amazon, using two data-rich sites with decadal-long series of measurements that quantify several water, energy, and carbon components fluxes and storage terms predicted by ED-2.2.
-We also appraised the model ability to represent both the regional distribution of biomass and forest structure and the mechanisms that drive the variability in carbon stocks and structure, by comparing the model results with independent field measurements and remote-sensing estimates.
-Together, these analyses aim to verify the model consistency and the potential for the current model to be applied in both short-term and long-term studies.
+Formal optimization of model parameters was beyond the scope of this paper, although it has been previously carried out with ED-2 (e.g., Medvigy et al., 2009; Kim et al., 2012; Fer et al., 2018).
+Instead, we conduct a detailed evaluation of the model in the Amazon region, using two data-rich sites with decade-long series of measurements that quantify several water, energy, and carbon components fluxes and storage terms predicted by ED-2.2.
+We also evaluate the model's ability to represent both the regional distribution of biomass and forest structure across tropical South America, and the mechanisms that drive the spatial and temporal variability in carbon stocks and structure, by comparing the model results with independent field measurements and remote-sensing estimates.
+Together, these analyses establish the model's consistency and its ability to be applied in both short-term and long-term studies of terrestrial ecosystem dynamics.